elytrarush/TimingSystem/README.md

 * [OinkScoreboard](https://github.com/Pigalala/OinkScoreboard) - Makes it possible to display more than 15 rows for big races.

 ## For Developers
-If you want to develop plugins that add on to TimingSystem, you should start by adding TimingSystem as a maven dependancy.
+If you want to develop plugins that add on to TimingSystem, you should start by adding TimingSystem as a maven dependency.
 Step 1.
 Add the JitPack repository.
 ```xml
 <repositories>